ahives/HareDu2/README.md

 # History

-HareDu 2 is a complete rewrite of the original HareDu 1.x API.
-This rewrite came about from feedback of production deployments and because the original API was lacking in some key areas.
+If you are familiar with HareDu, you should know that HareDu 2 introduces some really cool features.
+That said, HareDu 2 is a significant change from its predecessor.
+HareDu 2 came about from feedback of production deployments and because the original API was lacking in some key areas.
 In particular, HareDu 2 introduces the following enhancements:
 1. Increased test coverage
 2. Improved low level administrative APIs
 3. New APIs for diagnostics, cluster snapshotting and monitoring